Consumer Financial Protection Bureau

 - Promotes financial education and offers various guides and reports to help consumers understand their options in financial situations.

-- Hosts an extensive “Know Before You Owe” webpage to educate consumers about the costs and risks of credit cards, mortgages, and student loans.
+- Hosts an extensive “Know Before You Owe” webpage to educate consumers about the costs and risks of mortgages.

 - Researches consumer behavior.

 The CFPB has responsibility over these federal regulations